-Cenacle comes from Latin and means dining room.
-And according to Christian Bible, this is where the Last Supper and other significant events took place.
+Cenacle comes from Latin, meaning dining room.
+According to Christian Bible, the Last Supper and other significant events occurred here.

 Table of Contents